Susan Lenart Biography

 During art school she frequented the Field Museum in Chicago and became inspired by artifacts and relics.
-She worked as an ethnographic repair artisan in the Chicago area on West African beadwork and adornment. as well as East Indian Naga and Thailand components and jewelry.
-Here she would repair and/ or rebuild historical pieces of jewelry and fibers learning through examination how pieces were built.
-This where she began to learn what connection techniques would last through time as well as witnessing innovative use of materials and their significant meanings.
+She worked as an ethnographic repair artisan in the Chicago area on West African beadwork and adornment, as well as East Indian Naga and Thailand components and jewelry.
+Here she would repair / rebuild historical pieces of jewelry and fibers, learning through examination how historical pieces were built.
+Here she began to learn what connection techniques would last through time, and witnessed innovative use of materials with their significant meanings.

 While repairing and studying these artifacts she became aware of the symbolism that was involved in the stitching and building and noticed how the use of imagery and shapes represented certain qualities.
 Animals represented their strengths or powers such as the Japanese fish as abundance and the bear as ferocious strength.
-The circular spiral as a symbol for endless life, the arrow for protection.
-This symbolism was shared with European historical objects she found, and saw that it all reduced to spirituality in the end.
-The source, the all protector.
-At the base of all of her studies she found her own spirituality.
+The circular spiral as a symbol for endless life, and the arrow for protection.
+This symbolism was shared with European historical objects she found, and she saw that all these forms related to spirituality in the end.
+At the base of all of her studies Susan found her own spirituality.

 During this time Susan had the opportunity to travel and explore Thailand, Burma, Vietnam, East Africa, Mexico, Guatemala and South America.
-Staying in small villages in Southeast Asia where there were no hotels, she slept in barns and out buildings of local farmers.
-She met people from Karen, Hmong and Akha communities and experienced life a small simple village without internet, electricity or TV, just a pure way of living.
+Staying in small villages in Southeast Asia where there were no hotels, she slept in barns and out-buildings of local farmers.
+She met people from Karen, Hmong and Akha communities and experienced minimalist life in small villages without internet, electricity or TV, just a pure way of living.
 She witnessed people who were genuinely happy, people who believed in magic, and simplicity at its best.
 “Suddenly, I realized how small that all of my problems were back home.
 I began to realize a truth to simplicity.
-I realized that the truth is simplicity and Peace.
+I realized that the truth is [found in] simplicity and Peace.
 What more could a person need.
 With this I have been struggling all of my American life.
 I am still undoing from this complexity.“

 Also during this time Susan was one of the original organizers of the Greater Chicago Bead Society.
-Here she further studied the history of adornments. how glass beads were made in Moreno, Italy and traded throughout the world.
-Also learning that early metal pieces created in Thailand were made from melting down European coins.
-This opened her eyes to far reaching ideas can be and resourcefulness.
+Here she further studied the history of adornments, how glass beads were made in Moreno, Italy and traded throughout the world.
+Historical concepts like how early metal pieces created in Thailand were made from melting down European coins opened her eyes to far reaching ideas and resourcefulness within jewelry.
 Observing how different cultures used colors, shapes and particular beads to represent a variety of ideas and concepts opened a new way of thinking for Susan.

-In combination with these studies she studied historical folk art and began to piece together the threads of how we all our similar in this universe.
-Love, happiness and peace is at the core base.
+In combination with these studies she studied historical folk art and began to piece together the threads of how we are all similar in this universe.
+Love, happiness and peace as a unifier remain Susan’s core belief system.

 Once becoming a mother Susan decided take a pause from the fashion world to be present with and raise her two beautiful children.

-In education her focus was teaching creativity and metal working was her medium building a classroom for self expression and exploration.
-Here students were encouraged to step beyond and challenge the ideas of what jewelry should be as well as look like, encouraging students to build from their heart and soul.
-This liberating environment helped students experience creative freedom and motivated them to create their own esthetic within their own work.
+In education Susan focuses on teaching creativity within metalworking, building a classroom for self expression and exploration.
+Here students are encouraged to challenge the ideas of how jewelry should be defined, and to build from within their heart and soul.
+This liberating environment helps students experience creative freedom and motivates them to create their own esthetic within their own work.

-Connecting metal without a soldered or glued join is called cold joining and as the cold join queen, Susan’s wrote her first book Making Connections- a Hand book for Jewelers which was endorsed by Bob Ebendorf, President of the Goldsmith Society as well as designer, teacher, author, and goldsmith Tim McCreight.
+Connecting metal without a soldered or glued join is called cold joining.
+Susan wrote her first book Making Connections – a Hand book for Jewelers about her vast experience with cold joins.

 Making Connections was at first self published out of necessity to prevent Susan’s creative vision from being compromised.
 To research the book Susan took a 3 year sabbatical away from soldering joins and walked around in the world with her eyes open looking at architecture, clothing seams, furniture,